softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 Notice that each field is followed by the `NOT NULL` clause.
 That means each of the fields must be provided for every row that is inserted.

 The `id` field is also annotated with the `AUTO_INCREMENT` keyword.
 This means that you don't actually provide the `id` field when you insert a row.
-The database will do that for you using an automatically increase integer.
+The database will do that for you using an automatically increasing integer.

 If you need to alter your table you can use an `ALTER TABLE` statement.
 The following example shows you how to add a `nickname` field after the table is created.
 This alteration does not use the `NOT NULL` clause and so all of the existing nickname fields will be set to NULL.
 If a new row is added without specifying the nickname field, it will also be set to NULL.